millerk22/rwll_active_learning/README.md

 ## VAE Training for EMNIST

 While the VAE embeddings are already precomputed in the GraphLearning package, we provide the script ``emnist_vae.py`` we used to train a standard VAE for the EMNIST dataset.
 The resulting embeddings are stored in the zipped file ``data/emnist_vae.npz``.

+## MATLAB data for comparison

+In order to compare against Cautious Active Learning (CAL) and Learning by Active Nonlinear Diffusion (LAND), we used the respective authors' code which was written in MATLAB.
+We have provided the outputs of their code in the directories contained in ``data_matlab``.
+Further questions about their code (and our experiments with incorporating their code) can be directed to ``ksmiller@utexas.edu``.